 Students are encouraged to engage with the student success advisors and faculty to play an active role in ensuring their own personal and academic success.
-While advisors and faculty are available to assist, the ultimate responsibility to meet degree requirements and register for appropriate courses each semester rests with the student.
+While advisors and faculty are available to assist, the ultimate responsibility for meeting degree requirements and registering for appropriate courses each semester rests with the student.